Best Practice

 Clarity and focus

-A clear and focused research question is crucial for guiding your study and keeping your research on track.
+A clear and focused research question is key to guiding your study and keeping your research on track.
 Avoid broad or vague topics that may lead to a scattered and unfocused paper.
 Instead, formulate a specific research question that addresses a well-defined aspect of your topic.
 This will help you stay organized and ensure that your research is coherent and relevant.

 Useful research paper topics can bring clarity to your project and paper.
 Photo by Shane Aldendorff.